kesslerio/vibe-check-mcp/docs/USAGE.md

 # Vibe Check MCP Usage Guide

+**Stop building the wrong thing before you waste months on it.**

-Complete guide for using the Vibe Check MCP framework with crystal clear LLM vs no-LLM tool distinction for comprehensive engineering analysis and friendly coaching guidance.
+Complete guide for using Vibe Check MCP to catch engineering anti-patterns at decision points - with crystal clear LLM vs no-LLM tool distinction for fast feedback or deep educational coaching.

 ## Quick Start